jbmorley/little-luggable/manufacture/README.md

     - Power = 55
     - Corner Power = 55

 N.B.
-When cutting 1.5mm acrylic, the kerfing seems to be about ~0.1mm so dimensions need to be adjusted for high-tolerance parts like the keyboard mounting plate.
+When cutting 1.5mm acrylic, the kerfing[^kerf] seems to be about 0.2mm so dimensions need to be adjusted for high-tolerance parts like the keyboard mounting plate.
 For example, I found I needed to adjust the 14mm key-switch cutouts to be **13.8mm** to ensure the switches clip securely in place.
+I'm using the [DXF for Laser](https://apps.autodesk.com/FUSION/en/Detail/Index?id=7634902334100976871&appLang=en&os=Win64&autostart=true) plugin for Fusion 360 to automatically export kerf-adjusted parts.

+[^kerf]: I'm measuring kerfing as the full width of the cut, meaning a 0.2mm kerf will shrink parts on each side of a cut by 0.1mm.
+I believe this is the correct definition of 'kerf' but wanted to clarify just in case my understanding was incorrect.

 ## Exports